JohnSmithDev/report-ip/README.md

 This is a Python App Engine app, with no dependencies on external libraries other than those provided by the App Engine SDK.

+A live instance of the app has been deployed to [http://report-ip.appspot.com](http://report-ip.appspot.com], but as this is an unbilled app that will easily hit the free quota limits, please don't abuse it.

 There's a blog post with more info at [http://www.john-smith.me/reinvented-the-wheel-and-built-my-own-ip-address-checker](http://www.john-smith.me/reinvented-the-wheel-and-built-my-own-ip-address-checker)